 MLR rebates do not apply to self-insured plans or to non-medical health plans such as stand-alone dental or vision plans, which are considered "excepted benefits" that are not subject to the ACA's rules.
 However, any premium credits or refunds issued by an insurer to an employer in connection with excepted benefits, or issued in connection with ACA-covered benefits in a manner that does not constitute a true MLR rebate, may nonetheless include amounts that may be considered ERISA plan assets.
 In such cases, an employer's receipt of such premium credits or refunds triggers the same fiduciary duties that apply to MLR rebates.
-For further information about the treatment of discretionary or non-MLR premium credits, see the NFP publication Compliance Considerations on Insurance Carrier Refunds in the COVID-19 Environment.
-For general information about ERISA, see the NFP publication ERISA Compliance Considerations for Health and Welfare Benefit Plans.
+For general information about ERISA fiduciary duties, see the NFP publication ERISA Compliance Considerations for Health and Welfare Benefit Plans.